mikeias-silva/lista_contatos/README.md

-This is a project for Develop a CRUD Laravel web application to manage contacts
+This is a simple project with Laravel 10 / PHP 8